Hafrada

 Hafrada (הפרדה) is the policy of the government of Israel to separate the Israeli population from the Palestinian population in the occupied Palestinian territories, in both the West Bank and the Gaza Strip.

-Yitzhak Rabin, Israeli Prime Minister from 1992-1995, was the first to advocate for the construction of a physical barrier between Israelis and Palestinians.
+Yitzhak Rabin, Israeli Prime Minister from 1992 to 1995, was the first to advocate for the construction of a physical barrier between Israelis and Palestinians.
 Following the 1995 Beit Lid suicide bombing that killed 22 Israelis, Rabin stated that separation is necessary to protect the majority of Israeli Jews from Palestinian terrorism.
 Ehud Barak, Prime Minister from 1999 to 2001, stated that "good fences make good neighbors."
 Since its first public introductions, the concept-turned-policy or paradigm has dominated Israeli political and cultural discourse and debate.

 The separation policy was maintained by successive Israeli governments, which constructed the Israel-Gaza barrier and the Israeli West Bank barrier (Geder Ha'hafrada, Hebrew for "separation fence").
 In 2005, Israel carried out the disengagement from Gaza, which included the evacuation of Israeli settlements and the IDF from the Gaza Strip.
 The West Bank closures have also been cited as an example of the policy.

 Other names for hafrada when discussed in English include unilateral separation or unilateral disengagement.
 Aaron Klieman has distinguished between partition plans based on "hafrada", which he translated as "detachment"; and "hipardut", translated as "disengagement."
 The Hebrew word Hafrada can imply both "separation" and "segregation."
 Critics have linked the Hafrada policy to apartheid, and others argue the word "hafrada" bears a "striking similarity" to the South African use of the term.

 In 2014, United Nations Special Rapporteur Richard A. Falk used the term repeatedly in his "Report of the Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967".